imarc/handbook/strategy.markdown

 ### Production Specification

 Summary
-:	A 15–80 page document for projects with production scope of *over 250 hours*.
+:	A 15–80 page document for projects of high technical complexity.
+This typically aligns to projects with production scope of *over 250 hours*.

 Time Req
-:	 90–170 hours, *in addition to Discovery Activities*.
+:	 90–170 hours

 Like a Functional Requirements document, it's created by a Strategy team in close collaboration with the client.
+A Production Specification is needed for projects of high complexity.
+Examples include integrating with external systems; building on new-to-iMarc platforms; or custom hosting or security requirements.
+On these projects, Engineers, Producers, UX Engineers and Creative will be involved in developing the specification with the Strategy team.

-It restates the scope of production and must be approved by the client.
+This document restates the scope of production and must be approved by the client.
 It includes everything in Functional Requirements, *plus*:

 + Describes back-end functionality such as CMS tools, fields and relationships; databases; network and server infrastructure; external systems the site works with; security considerations.
 + Must be reviewed by the Producer and an engineer before finalization.
 + May also be reviewed on an ad hoc basis by UX, Creative, BizDev or others identified by the Producer or Strategist.

-(This is somewhat akin to a [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
+(A Production Spec is somewhat akin to a [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
 However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation.
-Our developers have tremendous domain knowledge; it's important to let them exercise it.
+Our developers have tremendous domain knowledge; it's important to let them exercise it and explore novel approaches.
 See also Joel Spolsky's [Painless Functional Specifications](http://www.joelonsoftware.com/articles/fog0000000036.html) series.)